KuraiAndras/LiteDb.Extensions.Caching/README.md

 ## Multi level cache

-The library also adds a multi level cache implementation through the `IMultiLevelCache`, which first tries to retrieve an object from the `IMemoryCache`, then from the `IDistributedCache`.
+The library also adds a multi level cache implementation through the `IMultiLevelCache` interface, which first tries to retrieve an object from the `IMemoryCache`, then from the `IDistributedCache`.
 For serialization it uses `System.Text.Json`.
-Another string-based serialized can be used by implementing the `IMultiLevelCacheSerializer` interface and then registering it through DI.
+Another string-based serializer can be used by implementing the `IMultiLevelCacheSerializer` interface and then registering it through DI.

 ```csharp
 var key = Guid.NewGuid().ToString();